seanwestfall/templatehaskell/draft2.md

 #### Conclusion
 This guide was for the most part written from collecting information written in other guides on Template Haskell, quasi-quoting, and Lisp macros -- from online, wiki, and academic sources.
 Please check my bibliography to see where what came from what so credit can be propertly given where it's due.

 Meta-programming is a powerful programming technique that can allow for the generation of user generated syntax extensions and DSLs.
 This is useful in that it can allow a programmer to generate custom code generating syntax extension without otherwise having to change the core language.
-Template Haskell in particular is especially powerful over similar programming langauge costructs (i.e. The C Preprocessor, Lisp's Macro system) in that it makes use of ASTs and reification (through a specific funtion).
+Template Haskell in particular is especially powerful over similar programming langauge costructs (i.e. The C Preprocessor, Lisp's Macro system) in that it makes use of ASTs, reification (through a specific funtion), and -- much in the spirit of Haskell -- is type-safe.
 The examples presented above only scratch the surface of what's possible with reification -- imagine the ability to construction entire systems, and then use reify to build AST, then swap in and out entire modules, entirely with the use of Template Haskell.

 Some question that have arised within me from writing this article are: What are the limits of TH's data type system?
 Is it truely possible for TH to represent all of Haskell with the finite set of data types written into the module?
 Is it possible for future language features to defy this set?
 What are the limits of meta-programming -- TH, macros, and similar meta-prorgamming constructs make it possible to write code that writes code -- but are there limits to this -- is it possible to write a macro that can generate a macro, and so on indefinietly?